SyamSundarKirubakaran/DSA_Java/README.md

 - [ ]  - Twenty -> Min no.of palindromic sub-sequences to be removed to empty a binary string - Tournament Method

 ## Pattern Matching
-- [ ]  - One -> Find all occurrences of str2 in str1 - Brute force
+- [ ] A - One -> Find all occurrences of str2 in str1 - Brute force
 - [ ]  - Two -> Knuth Morris Pratt Algorithm
 - [ ]  - Three -> Boyer's Moore String Matching Algorithm
 - [ ]  - Four -> Rabin-Karp String Matching Algorithm
 - [ ]  - Five -> Find all occurrences of a given word in a matrix

 ## Heaps
-- [ ]  - One -> Finding the max element in MIN heap
+- [ ] A - One -> Finding the max element in MIN heap
 - [ ]  - Two -> Deleting arb element in MIN heap
 - [ ]  - Three -> K-Largest elements from an array
 - [ ]  - Four -> Median in a stream of numbers